 “If you feel lost, disappointed, hesitant, or weak, return to yourself, to who you are, here and now and when you get there, you will discover yourself, like a lotus flower in full bloom, even in a muddy pond, beautiful and strong.” ~ Masaru Emoto

-Here are 10 Reasons Why People Feel Lost in Life:
+10 Reasons Why People Feel Lost in Life

-1. They have lost the connection with their own heart and Soul.
+1. People feel lost because they have lost their connection with their heart and Soul.

 “It is only when we silent the blaring sounds of our daily existence that we can finally hear the whispers of truth that life reveals to us, as it stands knocking on the doorsteps of our hearts.” ~ K.T.
 Jong